gagolews/clustering-benchmarks/.devel/sphinx/weave/external-validity-measures.md

 \sum_{i=1}^k  \frac{c_{i, i}}{n},
 $$

-which is the proportion of *correctly* *classified* points.
+which is the proportion of "*correctly classified*" points.
 This measure is of no use in clustering, because clusters are defined up to a permutation of the sets' IDs.

-In other words, predicted cluster \#1 being identical to the reference cluster \#3 should be treated as a perfect match.
+In other words, if the predicted cluster \#1 is identical to the reference cluster \#3, this should be treated as a perfect match.

 ## Set-Matching Measures